Tried And Evaluated: 7 Best PCB Design Software I Recommend

 With the 3D flex-rigid design, I observed that teams could visualize how the different layers of a PCB interacted, including both flexible and rigid parts.
 This was especially useful when working with more complex, multi-layered designs.
 I can see how seeing how each component interacts in 3D can give manufacturers better insight and help them make more informed decisions while routing the layout.

-Its extensive component library offers a huge selection of parts, components, and templates, which allows teams to quickly find what they need.
+Its extensive component library offers a vast selection of parts, components, and templates, allowing teams to quickly find what they need.
 This feature reduces the need to manually design components from scratch, and teams can use pre-validated parts that help minimize errors.
 I observed how the wide selection makes the process faster and more reliable, which is always a plus.
+According to G2 Data, 83% users love its component libraries.

 What I like about Altium Designer: